Visiting our museums safely during the Coronavirus pandemic

 Unsold tickets will be available on the door at the museum but we recommend you book in advance, as you will not be allowed into a museum without a ticket.

-Please observe respectful distancing from other visitors not in your party and wait before entering any areas you consider congested.
+Please keep a respectful distance away from other visitors not in your party.
+Please wait before entering any areas that look congested.

-In some areas there’s a recommended one-way route to avoid overcrowding and to help with visitor flow.
+In some areas of the museum, you may find signs that takes you along a recommended one-way route.
+This is to avoid overcrowding in specific areas and to help with visitor flow.

 Hand sanitiser units